From Spark to Fire: Modeling and Mitigating Error Cascades in LLM-Based Multi-Agent Collaboration: Supplement to Evaluation

 \textbf{Attacker policies and injection protocol.} We instantiate three application-level attacker policies via a single message injection. \textsc{Baseline} inserts the malicious claim verbatim; \textsc{Compliance} frames the claim as a cooperative instruction aligned with the local task objective; \textsc{Security\_FUD} frames the claim as a security-motivated caution that biases downstream decisions.
 For each run, we inject exactly one seed message at a deterministic injection target determined by the orchestration in Appendix~\ref{app:threat-model-impl}, then measure whether multi-round collaboration propagates the seed into an infected final artifact.

-\textbf{NLI module evaluation (human-annotated balanced set).} To validate the reliability of the local lightweight NLI model for atomic-fact judgments, we evaluate it on a human-annotated balanced dataset.
-The core samples are extracted from real collaboration logs of \textsc{MetaGPT}, \textsc{LangGraph}, and \textsc{AutoGen}, covering intermediate factual statements produced under \textsc{Quant} and \textsc{Rigid}.
+\textbf{NLI module evaluation for conservative Green screening.} The local lightweight NLI model is not intended to be the strongest three-way classifier.
+In the defense module, it is used as a conservative first-pass screen for Green labels, where the main risk is allowing unsupported claims to pass as entailment.
+We evaluate this behavior on a human-annotated set whose core samples are extracted from real collaboration logs of \textsc{MetaGPT}, \textsc{LangGraph}, and \textsc{AutoGen}, covering intermediate factual statements produced under \textsc{Quant} and \textsc{Rigid}.
 Because real traces are typically dominated by \texttt{neutral}, we add a small amount of synthetic augmentation by writing entailment paraphrases and contradiction variants (numerical conflicts) for selected ground-truth facts, then manually checking all labels against the underlying evidence.
+FGR is the share of non-entailment samples predicted as entailment (Green).
+Green Precision is the share of predicted Green samples that are truly entailment, and is undefined when no Green prediction is made.
+We use DeBERTa-v3-small as the default online NLI backend under local compute constraints.